alexandreolives/Bot_repro_dd_dofus/README.md

-# Dragodinde Breeding Bot
+# Road2Ten (R2T)

-This project is an AI-powered bot designed to simulate the breeding process of Dragodindes (a fictional creature from the game Dofus).
-The bot calculates the probabilities of offspring colors based on the genealogy of the parent Dragodindes.
+Road2Ten is project designed to simulate the breeding process of Dragodindes (a fictional creature from the game Dofus).
+The model try to find the best breedind paths to archive with a minimal breeding the 10th generation (begining to the 1st one).

 ## Table of Contents